Roche-CSI/ama/client/amapy-utils/README.md

 # amapy-utils

-A utility package that provides common functionality shared across the asset-manager ecosystem.
+A utility package that provides common functionality shared across the ama ecosystem.
 It serves as a foundation library offering various helper functions and tools needed by other components in the system.

 ## Installation